The Difference Between Standard Deviation and Standard Error

 Normal distribution graph generated by the R code above.
 Caution: If data is not normally distributed, such interpretation is not valid. | Image: Claudiu Clement

-When we calculate the mean of a particular sample, we’re not interested in the mean of that sample.
-Instead, we want to draw conclusions about the population from which the sample comes.
+When we calculate the mean of a particular sample, we want to draw conclusions about the larger population from which the sample comes.
 We usually collect representative sample data because we’re limited in terms of resources for collecting information about the whole population.
 So, we’ll use it as an estimate of the whole population mean.

 A tutorial explaining the basics of standard deviation and standard error. | Video: Statquest With Josh Starmer